ChamperNet/strapi-db-sqlite-cloud-backup/README.md

    - Environment variables are loaded from the .env file.
    - A logger is set up using the winston library.

 2. Defining paths:

    - Paths to the database, backup directory, and log files are determined.

 3. Creating a database backup:

+   - The backup directory is created if it does not exist.
    - The database file is copied to the backup directory.
    - A log message is recorded about the creation of the backup.

 4. Uploading the backup to cloud storage (Google Drive and Yandex Disk):

    - If the environment variables `GOOGLE_DRIVE_ENABLED` and `YANDEX_DISK_ENABLED` are set to true, the backup is uploaded to the respective cloud storage services.
    - Log messages about the process and the result of the upload is recorded.

 5. Managing the number of backups:

    - The number of backups in the backup directory is checked.
    - If the number of backups exceeds the set limit (`MAX_BACKUPS`), the oldest backups are deleted.
    - Log messages about the process and result of deleting old backups are recorded.

 6. Starting the script via the `pm2` process manager: